JasonDuffy/Sport-Challenge-Project/README.md

 If you want the app to be visible on the internet (again, not recommended!), follow the steps described in the Docker Compose chapter.

 Run the "START.bat" file in the root of the project.
 This will build the backend and frontend locally from code and also build the docker containers.
 Afterwards everything is started.
-This approach comes with the benefit of a pre-configured Keycloak instance.
+This approach comes with the added benefit of a pre-configured Keycloak instance.
 (Username/Password: admin/admin, Test account is max/123).

 As with the Docker Compose installation approach, the frontend is available under port 3000, the backend is available under port 8081 and Keycloak is available under port 8080.